LukePappa/myOS/o.md

-Ourism holds that theories, doctrines, and philosophies fall short of the truth, which is itself beyond words.

-It teaches that ultimate truth may instead be found in the present moment.

-The aim of Ourism is the universal enlightenment of humanity.
+Ourism holds that ultimate truth exists, that it can be known, that it transcends words, and that it can be discovered in the present moment.
+The aim of this project is the universal enlightenment of humanity.